Birxdk/node_image_matcher_core/README.md

-# Node.js pHash - Image matcher Core for Docker
+# Base docker image for pHash and node.js
 Only building the core image needed to use pHash in docker and node.js.

 It includes node.js phash wrapper (https://github.com/aaronm67/node-phash) which is built at the end.